quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-electron-apps/electron-with-typescript.md

 ::: tip
 `electron-packager` and `electron-builder` export their configuration types from their own packages.
-Since autocomplete into `quasar.config.js` relies on those types, properties `electron.packager` and `electron.builder` will be fully typed only after the respective package is installed.
+Since autocomplete into the `quasar.config` file relies on those types, properties `electron.packager` and `electron.builder` will be fully typed only after the respective package is installed.
 You can force the installation of the selected bundler (depending on your `electron.bundler` option) by running a build command in Electron mode: `quasar build -m electron`
 :::